cgalab/ipe-surfer2/README.md

 # ipe-surfer2

-An ipelet that uses surfer2 and computes the (weighted) straight skeleton of a PSLG.
+ipe-surfer2 is an ipelet that uses surfer2 and computes the (weighted) straight skeleton of a PSLG.
+Proved the weight for a segment by selecting a specific 'pen-width'.

 # Requirements